 Total benefits - including income from employment, in-kind benefits, and cash - to communal conservancies between 1998 and 2010 totalled N$179.3 million (US$23.81 million).
 Though more than half of these benefits were generated from joint venture lodges, the sustainable use of wildlife has produced the majority of cash income to conservancies (N$48.9 million versus N$30.0 million).
 These cash payments have been essential to allowing conservancies to employ their own conservation staff, cover conservancy operating costs, and contribute to rural development activities – thus, creating strong incentives for communities to live with wildlife.

-It was the Namibian post-independence government’s visionary approach to the sustainable utilization of natural resources that created the conditions in which rural Namibians could benefit from wildlife, with legislation in 1996 which led to the establishment of the first communal conservancies.
+It was the Namibian post-independence government’s visionary approach to the sustainable utilisation of natural resources that created the conditions in which rural Namibians could benefit from wildlife, with legislation in 1996 which led to the establishment of the first communal conservancies.
 The partnership that followed, between the Ministry, support NGOs under the umbrella of NACSO, and rural communities themselves, has created conditions in which conservation may prosper.